We value our relationship with the local community

 Community drop-in sessions

-We hold termly drop-in sessions for local residents on campus.
-These sessions provide an opportunity for individual members of the local community to discuss topics of concern to them with a representative from the university.
-Sessions are held between 5pm and 6pm in the Emily Wilding Davison Building event space on the ground floor.
-Please use Car park 12 if you require parking on campus, you do not need to register your car to park on campus for these drop in sessions.
+We hold termly drop-in sessions for local residents that provide an opportunity for individual members of the local community to discuss topics of concern to them with a representative from the university.

 Royal Holloway and Runnymede Consultative Group Forum (RHRCG)